livechat/livechat-public-docs/site/content@beta/customer-chat-web-api/methods.md

 ### `get_url_details`

-It returns info on a given URL.
+It returns the info on a given URL.

 -------------------------------------------------------------------------------------------------------------------------------------------------